 On this dayNov 12, 1935

-On November 12, 1935, a mob of at least 700 white men, women, and children killed two teenaged Black boys - fifteen-year-old Ernest Collins and sixteen-year-old Benny Mitchell - were killed in Colorado County, Texas, in a public spectacle lynching.
+On November 12, 1935, a mob of at least 700 white men, women, and children killed two teenaged Black boys—15-year-old Ernest Collins and 16-year-old Benny Mitchell—in Colorado County, Texas, in a public spectacle lynching.
 Afterward, officials called the lynching “justice,” and no one in the mob was punished.

 In October 1935, a young white woman’s body was found in a creek near her family’s farm in Columbus, Texas.
 When local officials concluded she had been murdered, suspicion soon focused on Ernest Collins and Benny Mitchell: two Black teens who had been seen picking pecans near the same creek.
 During this era, the deep racial hostility that permeated Southern society burdened Black people with a presumption of guilt that often served to focus suspicion on Black communities after a crime was discovered, whether evidence supported that suspicion or not.